NumberVerifier/zuora-v2-typescript/README.md

 1. Copy .env to .env.local and set values
 2. Run npx ts-node test.ts from the examples folder

+## Playground
+This lets you test the SDK in a browser environment. cd playground npm install npm run dev

 ### For ZUORA_ENDPOINT use the name not the URL
 ```typescript
 export enum ZUORA_ENDPOINTS {